Scale creation, collaborate and go live

 Marketing materials such as QR codes, NFC can be used to analyze and track data.
 QR codes can be used in cases of smart packaging, where they are effectively placed in product packaging.
 Customers scan the QR code to be directed to additional information on the product, a survey, a review form, or even discounts and vouchers.
 QR codes could also be used on interactive flyers, business cards, brochures, and so on.
 From these QR codes, analytics regarding customer behavior is obtained and this helps predict customer needs before their approach.
-In a post lockdown scenario, surveys and forms are a great idea to enable feedback collection and understand the modifications required for customer retention and acquisition.
+In a post lockdown scenario, free surveys and forms are a great idea to enable feedback collection and understand the modifications required for customer retention and acquisition.

 With omnichannel marketing, the feedback is not just from one website, it is from multiple sources.
 Keeping track of these provides insight on which platform performs better.
 It also helps maintain a record of answering customer queries on respective platforms and related marketing efforts on others.
 Consistent service helps in acquiring a loyal customer base.